onflow/flow/flips/20220518-authaccount-identity.md

 ### Drawbacks

-It makes it possible to do something that it is documented is not best practice.
+Currently the documentation states that this pattern is not a best practice.
 Should this documentation be changed?

 ### Best Practices